 - Submit pull requests to the develop branch, not the master branch.
-(The master branch always points at the most recent release) - Use a new branch for each feature or bugfix so that your changes can be merged independently (i.e. not the master or develop branch of your fork). - If possible, compile on multiple platforms when changing anything that compiles - It must pass CI run python travis/all.py to check this. - Update NEWS.rst and docs/Authors.rst when applicable. - Create a GitHub pull request once finished - Submit ideas and bug reports as issues on GitHub.
+(The master branch always points at the most recent release) - Use a new branch for each feature or bugfix so that your changes can be merged independently (i.e. not the master or develop branch of your fork). - If possible, compile on multiple platforms when changing anything that compiles - It must pass CI run python travis/all.py to check this. - Update changelog.txt and docs/Authors.rst when applicable.
+See Building the changelogs for more information on the changelog format. - Create a GitHub pull request once finished - Submit ideas and bug reports as issues on GitHub.
 Posts in the forum thread can easily get missed or forgotten. - Work on reported problems will take priority over ideas or suggestions.